Showing posts with label pizza. Show all posts

 THE DAY HOLLYWOOD CAME TO TOWN……

 Incredibly, Mystic Pizza caught the eye of screenwriter Amy Jones, who was summering in the area.
-Ms. Jones chose Mystic Pizza as the focus and setting of her story of the lives and loves of three waitresses.
+Ms. Jones chose Mystic Pizza as the setting and focus of her story about the lives and loves of three waitresses.
 The movie was filmed on location in Mystic and the neighboring towns.
-“Mystic Pizza was released in 1988 and was a hit, even Siskel and Ebert gave it two thumbs up
+"Mystic Pizza was released in 1988 and was a hit, even Siskel and Ebert gave it two thumbs up.

 Enjoying a slice of Heaven @ Mystic Pizza šŸ•šŸ•šŸ•